Skip to Content

 Lowlights of the day

 • The walk along the quiet road towards Chapieux was pleasant but unremarkable after the high mountain passes we’d come across.
-There’s a local bus that runs up and down the valley in July and August which is worth taking to save your legs, unless you’re following the high route directly up towards Refuge de la Croix de Bonhomme.
+There’s a local bus that runs up and down the valley in July and August.
+It is worth taking to save your legs, unless you’re following the high route directly up towards Refuge de la Croix de Bonhomme.

-• All along the Vallee des Glaciers I had no phone signal and Auberge de la Nova had no wifi which as an internet addict I found a little difficult, although some of you may relish the freedom of being out of touch with the world.
+• All along the Vallee des Glaciers I had no phone signal.
+Auberge de la Nova had no wifi which as an internet addict I found a little difficult.
+However, some of you may relish the freedom of being out of touch with the world.
 As the owner at Auberge de la Nova put it, when I approached hopefully with my iPhone in hand; “No Mobile, no Internet, Juste la Liberté!”

 Auberge de la Nova in Chapieux Photo: Heatheronhertravels.com